Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Notation and results

-We denote by $P_t$, $t\ge 0$, the semigroup generated by $L$ that acts on the Banach space $\ms C(\Omega)$, the family of continuous function on $\Omega$.
+We denote by $P_t$, $t\ge 0$, the semigroup generated by $L$ that acts on the Banach space $\ms C(\Omega)$, the family of continuous function on $\Omega$ endowed with the uniform norm.
 We refer to \cite[Ch.~VIII]{Li} for the construction of this process and its properties.
-In Theorem~1.44 there, it is proven in particular that a probability $\mu$ on $\Omega$ is invariant for the SEP if and only if $\mu$ is exchangeable, equivalently $\mu$ is a mixture of i.i.d.\ Bernoulli measures.
+In Theorem~1.44 there, it is proven in particular that a probability $\mu$ on $\Omega$ is invariant for SEP if and only if $\mu$ is exchangeable, equivalently $\mu$ is a mixture, i.e.\ a possibly infinite convex combination, of i.i.d.\ Bernoulli measures.